ar-io/ar-io-node/README.md

 `START_HEIGHT=800000 yarn start`

-## Envoy
+## Docker
 Envoy is used to proxy routes to `arweave.net` not yet implemented in the ar.io node.
-To run both together:
+To run both Envoy and the ario-node together:

-`docker compose up`
+`docker compose up --build`

 Once running, requests can be directed to envoy server at `localhost:1984`.